 Figure 2.
-The role of research in psychology.
+The role of research for an Engaged Practitioner.

 How to Use this Manual

 The Dissertation Manual is designed to give the student an overview of the TCSPP commitment to scholarly process as demonstrated by the completion of doctoral dissertations.
 Students should read this manual so as to: